Sanket9122/data_administration_system/README.md

-# Student Management System - MERN Project
+# Student Data Administration System - MERN Project

-Welcome to the Student Management System repository!
+Welcome to the Student Data Administration System repository!
 This project is built using the MERN (MongoDB, Express, React, Node.js) stack and provides a comprehensive solution for managing student records.

 ## Features